sinzlab/insilico-stimuli/README.md

 - `parameters_examples.ipynb` is a demo notebook for the `parameters.py` module.
 - `plaids_tuning_experiment.ipynb` is a notebook which conducts orientation tuning and contrast tuning experiments and creates plaid tuning curves in a toy experiment way.
+- `readme_notebook.ipynb` is the notebook which the examples below are based on.
+It can be used to explore the toolbox further.
 - `size_tuning_experiment.ipynb` is an example notebook how this toolbox could be used when conducting a size tuning experiment
 - `size_tuning_multisessions.ipynb` is a notebook which adapted the bruteforce search method in a way that it can handle